debiki/talkyard-prod-one/README.md

 For one single server.

-Only use this, if you understand Git and Docker, and are familiar with Linux and Bash.
+Only use this, if you understand Git, and are familiar with Linux and Bash.
 Or if you want to take risks & learn new things.
-Details: You might run into Git edit conflicts, if you and I change the same files, and you probably need to know how to resolve any such edit conflicts.
+Details: You might run into Git edit conflicts, if you and I change the same files, and you probably need to know how to **resolve edit conflicts**.
 Also it'd be good for you if you know what Docker containers are, and how to restart them.

 This is beta software; there might be bugs.
 Also, in a few cases when upgrading